 Ancel Ad 410 Code Reader Review: First Looks at the Glove Box Worthy OBD II Reader

-It also curiously felt like something that would survive several falls without as much as experiencing a scratch.
+It also, curiously, felt like something that would survive several falls without as much as experiencing a scratch.
 This, of course, was simply my first impression – nothing solid or tangible yet (at least, not at that time).

-As I waited for the little computer to come up, I was also very impressed with the fact that the unit was very ergonomic and fitted perfectly well in my hands.
+As I waited for the little computer to come up, I was also very impressed with the fact that the unit was very ergonomic and fitted perfectly in my hands.
 To this day, I still feel that way each time I use it.

 Functions & Abilities